-Hi, I’m a Product Designer from Seattle passionate about creating beautiful User Experiences.
-I currently design at Research and A.I.
-Microsoft.
+Hi, I’m a Product Designer from Seattle crafting beautiful User Experiences focused on Innovation and Purpose.
+I currently design at Research and A.I. - Microsoft.

 Never Miss a Moment - Olympics 2016

 Design Lead for the Olympics 2016 experience on Bing.com.
 The experience covered 39 sports and 302 events in great detail.
 Also athletes, news, schedule and results were the key areas where we had a competitive experience.
 Our studies showed Bing.com experience was better than the competition.

 Typing has never been so easy - Wordflow Keyboard

 Wordflow Keyboard is a blazing fast keyboard that has search built into it (GIFs, restaurants, and more).
 It started off as a hackathon project where I was trying to solve context switching.
 To achieve small tasks, we had to switch context from our communication environments to find information, come back with it and share it.
 I ended up with designing a keyboard where search was integrated so it could be used across any communication app.
 The project got funded and ultimately became Wordflow Keyboard.